-(i) Manageability will be evaluated in terms of the degree to which a project can be effectively managed over the long-term to conserve or restore ecological, conservation, recreation, aesthetic, and/or historical/cultural values. (up to 8 points)

-(ii) Long-term use will be evaluated in terms of the degree to which a project is compatible with proposed land uses and surrounding land uses. (up to 7 points)

-(iii) Threat of conversion will be evaluated by: the degree to which regional development trends or site-specific plans indicate a likelihood that the property will be converted from its natural, undeveloped, or recreational State to other uses; whether the site has development potential or development plans have been approved by local governing or other regulatory bodies; whether the property is on the market (listed for sale); and/or whether the current owner has expressed an interest in selling or developing the parcel. (up to 5 points)

-(iv) Project readiness will be evaluated by the likelihood that a project can be completed during the performance period, including factors such as: whether sites have been identified, the property is on the market, and/or negotiations with landowner have resulted in a purchase and sale agreement; whether appraisal, title opinion, and other documentation have been completed or can be produced within the performance period; and whether the site has any uncertainties (such as liens or judgments) that are not likely to be resolved within the proposed award performance period.
+- (i) Manageability will be evaluated in terms of the degree to which a project can be effectively managed over the long-term to conserve or restore ecological, conservation, recreation, aesthetic, and/or historical/cultural values. (up to 8 points) - (ii) Long-term use will be evaluated in terms of the degree to which the proposed long-term uses of the site are compatible with conservation of the site's ecological, conservation, recreation, aesthetic, or historical/cultural values (up to 7 points) - (iii) Threat of conversion will be evaluated by: the degree to which regional development trends or site-specific plans indicate a likelihood that the property will be converted from its natural, undeveloped, or recreational State to other uses; whether the site has development potential or development plans have been approved by local governing or other regulatory bodies; whether the property is on the market (listed for sale); and/or whether the current owner has expressed an interest in selling or developing the parcel. (up to 5 points) - (iv) Project readiness will be evaluated by the likelihood that a project can be completed during the performance period, including factors such as: whether sites have been identified, the the stage of negotiations with landowner (e.g. have they resulted, or are likely to result, in a purchase and sale agreement); whether appraisal, title opinion, and other documentation have been completed or can be produced within the performance period; and whether the site has any uncertainties (such as liens or judgments) that are not likely to be resolved within the proposed award performance period.
 Proposed projects with multiple parcels will be evaluated for project readiness and feasibility for completion within the required 18 month timeframe.
 Please note: NOAA recommends that each project propose to acquire no more than 5 separate parcels, including parcels that would be acquired with CELCP funds as well as those that would be counted an in-kind match.
 Properties containing multiple parcels covered under a single appraisal, title report and survey plat could count as one parcel. (up to 5 points)